20 Beautiful Pipe Railings Built with Our Handrail Kits

 "I started out planning with regular pipe fittings, but the Simplified Building range of products gave me more options, especially since the product line includes specialized parts for hand rails.
 I liked having more options, and the site pictures made it easy to visualize how the final product would look."

-The inserts in the railing are made from perforated steel sheet with laser-cut borders which Eric welded on.
-Check out more of Eric's designs here.
+The inserts in the railing are made from perforated steel sheet with laser-cut borders, which Eric welded on.
+Check out more of Eric's designs.

 The railing pictured here was built by Patrick for the steps leading down to a beach at Lake Michigan.
-The railing is 64 feet long and accompanies a staircase with 52 steps.
-The railing is built entirely from Kee Klamp fittings and pipe.
+The wooden stair railing is 64 feet long and accompanies a staircase with 52 steps.
+The pipe railing for stairs is built entirely from Kee Klamp fittings and pipe.
 Patrick appreciated the ease of use and was very happy with how the railing turned out:

 Read more about this project in: "Corrosion Resistant Boat Dock Railing"

-This railing was built to provide safety when accessing seating in this gymnasium.
-There is a guardrail at the front of the seating section as well as a handrail when going upand down the stairs.
+This pipe railing was built to provide safety when accessing seating in this gymnasium.
+There is a guardrail at the front of the seating section and a handrail going up and down the stairs.
 The railing is functional yet fits well and looks great inside the gym.
-An added bonus for using a railing like this here is that it provides an obstruction free view of the court.
+An added bonus for using a railing like this here is that it provides an obstruction-free view of the court.

 Jim was concerned about the safety of going up and down these stairs.
-That's when he decided to install a new railing.
+That's when he decided to install a new pipe railing for the stairs.
 After searching online, he stumbled across Simplified Building and was able to find a solution that suited his situation perfectly.
-He was able to install a railing with minimal effort and really appreciated that the railing was easy to assemble.
+He was able to install a railing with minimal effort and appreciated that the railing was easy to assemble.
 Jim described it as a "simple and clean installation".

 Read more about this project and others like it in: "15 Customer Railing Examples for Concrete Steps"

 “We recently purchased two of your Surface 29 - Surface Mount Railing Kits.
-Our insurance company wanted one railing for our steps from our lake side deck.
+Our insurance company wanted one railing for our steps from our lakeside deck.
 We decided two rails would be twice as good.
 All parts arrived on time and the 7' Grab Rails were the perfect length.
 Installation was quick and easy.
-All we needed was twelve 2" x 1/2" lag screws to mount the uprights to 2" x 6" sections of our steps.
-We aligned the two rails to match and our project was complete.
+We needed twelve 2" x 1/2" lag screws to mount the uprights to 2" x 6" sections of our steps.
+We aligned the two rails to match, and our project was complete.
 The rails look great we are extremely pleased!”

 Read more about this project and others like it in: "Industrial Styled Railing for Loft Living"

-This railing was installed by Anthony for the front steps to his family's summer cottage.
-His elderly mother-in-law had trouble climbing the stairs and Anthony was concerned for her safety.
+This railing was installed by Anthony for the front steps of his family's summer cottage.
+His elderly mother-in-law had trouble climbing the stairs, and Anthony was concerned for her safety.
 So he decided to install a railing.
-The railing seen here was built using our Surface 518 - Surface Mount Railing Kit.
+The railing seen here was built using our Signature Offset Outdoor Handrail.

 Anthony appreciated the sturdiness of the railing and told us that he ultimately went with this kit because it was quick, easy, and he wouldn't have to replace it in his lifetime.

-The above railing was built for the concrete pathway outside this home and put together using our Surface L160 Surface Mount Railing Kit.
-Learn how to install this railing (with video) in: "Build a Simple Rail Handrail - Surface L160"
+The above railing was built for the concrete pathway outside this home and put together using our Classic Offset Simple Rail Handrail Kit.
+Learn how to install this railing (with video) in: "Build a Simple Handrail - Surface L160"

 Bob needed to build a railing that could be easily mounted to the stone wall of this curved staircase.
 However, it was too costly and problematic for Bob to build one piece of railing himself.
 After some searching, he found Simplified Building, and was able to find a solution that would require much less effort (as compared to a welded solution) and was much less costly.

-Bob chose our ADA fittings because they allowed him to create a smooth railing that could fit to the curve of the wall.
-The railing was painted black to match the aesthetic better and the result is a fantastic looking railing.
+Bob chose our ADA parts and fittings because they allowed him to create a smooth railing that could fit to the curve of the wall.
+The railing was painted black to match the aesthetic better and the result is a fantastic-looking railing.

 Read more about this project in: "Adding Railing to a Stone Wall"

-"I have a very tall room that was being used as a playroom for my girls and I needed a bit extra room for them so I built a loft space above a closet area.
-I needed a railing and I did not want it to be out of wood because I wanted it to be safe even though I only have girls.
-I purchased some Kee Klamps along with some galvanized pipe, painted them white and installed the railing to keep my girls safe from falling off above.
+"I have a very tall room that was being used as a playroom for my girls, and I needed a bit extra room for them so I built a loft space above a closet area.
+I needed a railing, and I did not want it to be out of wood because I wanted it to be safe even though I only have girls.
+I purchased some Kee Klamps and some galvanized pipes, painted them white and installed the railing to keep my girls safe from falling off above.
 The project turned out perfect, thank you Simplified Building."

 Read more about this project and others like it in: "5 Unique Loft Ideas Built With Industrial Pipe"

-Read more about this project in: "Glass Panel Balcony Railing - Simple, Elegant, and Safe"
+Read more about this project in: "Glass Panel Balcony Pipe Railing - Simple, Elegant, and Safe"

 That's when Ryan turned to Simplified Building's ADA fittings to help him build an ADA compliant railing.
 Ryan found our railing system simple to use, and you can see that the finished rail turned out great.